 1. Paper Roll Width

-The width of the thermal paper roll is the first number in the specification.
-It is the most important measurement because if this is wrong, the paper simply won’t fit into the terminal.
-Using a ruler, measure across the face of the roll from side to side, then you can get the roll width data.
-If you are taking the measurement directly from a printed receipt, it is incorrect you measure the slip of paper from left to right in the direction of the text printed on it, you must measure from edge to edge straight across.
-Remember to be as accurate as possible in mm as small discrepancies in size can be vital when purchasing till rolls!
+The width of the paper roll is the first number in the specification.
+It is the most important measurement because if this is wrong, the paper simply won’t fit into the printer.
+The width is measured across the face of the roll from side to side.
+If you are taking the measurement directly from a printed receipt, be careful not to measure just the width of the printed text: you must measure across the entire paper, from edge to edge.
+Measure in millimeters, as accurately as possible, as small differences in size can be vital!

 In the United States, thermal paper roll widths are expressed in inches.
 Popular paper roll widths include 2 1/4, 3 1/8 inches.
 Generally, almost all credit card terminals take a 57mm wide roll, and the receipt printers take an 80mm roll.

 2. Paper Roll Diameter

-To measure the diameter, you must measure from edge to edge of the till roll going directly through the center spindle hole (the core) in the roll.
-The best way to do this is to put the roll down on a flat surface, with the flat side of the roll on the table so that it cannot roll.
-This way you can be sure you are measuring the correct side of the roll.
+To measure the diameter, you must measure across the end of the roll, going directly through the center spindle hole (the core).
+The best way to do this is to stand the roll on its end on a flat surface so that it cannot roll.

-The diameter of till rolls can vary from anything as small as 20mm to over 250mm.
-The bigger the diameter, the more paper that is winding on the roll.
-When measuring the diameter of your roll, it is important to never purchase a roll with a diameter bigger than the recommended size by the receipt printer.
-This is as the roll may not fit in the machine.
+The diameter of rolls can vary from anything as small as 20mm to over 250mm.
+The bigger the diameter, the more paper that is wound on the roll.
+When measuring the diameter of your roll, keep in mind that it is important to never purchase a roll with a diameter bigger than the recommended size by the receipt printer, as it may not fit in the machine.

 3. Paper Roll Length